HHS/Head-Start-TTADP/README.md

 If you are already using git hooks, add the .githooks/pre-commit contents to your hooks directory or current pre-commit hook.
 Remember to make the file executable.

 ### Building Tests

+#### Helpful notes on writing (backend) tests
+It's important that our tests fully clean up after themselves if they interact with the database.
+This way, tests do not conflict when run on the CI and remain as deterministic as possible.The best way to do this is to run them locally in an isolated environment and confirm that they are sanitary.

+With that in mind, there a few "gotchas" to remember to help write sanitary tests.
+- ```Grant.destroy``` needs to run with ```individualHooks: true``` or the related GrantNumberLink model prevents delete.
+- When you call ```Model.destroy``` you should be adding  ```individualHooks: true``` to the Sequelize options.
+Often this is required for proper cleanup.
+There may be times when this is undesirable; this should be indicated with a comment.
+- Be aware of paranoid models.
+For those models: force: true gets around the soft delete.
+If they are already soft-deleted though, you need to remove the default scopes paranoid: true does it, as well as Model.unscoped()
+- There are excellent helpers for creating and destroying common Model mocks in ```testUtils.js```.
+Be aware that they take a scorched earth approach to cleanup.
+For example, when debugging a flaky test, it was discovered that ```destroyReport``` was removing a commonly used region.
+- The next section details additional tools, found in `src/lib/programmaticTransaction.ts`, which make maintaining a clean database state when writing tests a breeze.

 #### Database State Management in Tests

-The guidance on using the `captureSnapshot` and `rollbackToSnapshot` functions  from `src/lib/programmaticTransaction.ts` to manage database state during automated testing with Jest.
+The guidance is on using the `captureSnapshot` and `rollbackToSnapshot` functions  from `src/lib/programmaticTransaction.ts` to manage database state during automated testing with Jest.
 These functions ensure that each test is executed in a clean state, preventing tests from affecting each other and improving test reliability.

 ##### Functions Overview